substance/legacy-docs/substance/tutorial/content.md

 ## Procedure

 Using the Substance Surface is really easy.
 The first thing to do is constructing a `Substance.Article` based on our JSON input.
+Again, you need to adjust `index.html`:

     var doc = Substance.Article.fromSnapshot(loremIpsumDoc);